Click here for more information about our organization

 How do I get a mentor?

 Youth are referred to TeenWorks by various community agencies and individuals such as school counselors, Department of Social Services, Juvenile Probation Department , Tuolumne County Office of Education Cal-Safe Program and others.
+You or your parent or guardian may apply directly to request a mentor.

 Each youth (mentee) is matched with an adult volunteer (mentor) who is recruited, screened, trained, and supervised by TeenWorks.
 The mentor makes a commitment to spend a minimum of 1-2 hours a week for one year working with his or her Mentee Partner.
 The mentors serve as friends, advocates, and role models to the mentees with the hope of forging life-long positive relationships.

-My child is involved in one of the agencies listed above or a local school and I’m not sure who to contact at the school or organization?
+My child is involved in one of the agencies listed above or a local school, and I’m not sure who to contact at the school or organization?

 You can contact TeenWorks at email@example.com or call us at (209) 840-9044 and we will get you in contact with the right person.